 Of course, in spite of the huge download numbers, the user retention rate varies from niche to niche, and from app to app, especially in the competitive verticals, like team communication and messaging.
 And so are the monetization capabilities.
 The gaming segment aside, however, one of the common strategies mobile app publishers are usually opting for is in-app advertising.

-In the in-app video ad niche, aside from running Instagram ads of various cost, most premium brands are in a constant search of either the exclusive access to premium audience, and/or the unique ad format, in order to achieve maximum user engagement.
+In the in-app video ad niche, aside from running Instagram ads of various cost, most premium brands are in a constant search of either the exclusive access to premium audience, and/or the unique ad format (in addition to promoting their content using IG hashtags, for instance), in order to achieve maximum user engagement.
 And what this inevitably means for app publishers is their urgent necessity to continuously improve and adjust their monetization tactics to ensure sustainable in-app video ad revenue growth.

 Dive into the brief AdPlayer.Pro’s guide for publishers of mobile apps below and learn some practical tips on how to boost your in-app video ad revenue in 2022.

 Develop a Comprehensive Data Strategy

 Similar to what has been happening on desktop and mobile web, advertisers’ access to customer data is inevitably decreasing in the in-app sector, too.
 Blame it on Apple’s ATT, or Google’s stricter cross-app targeting limitations, but being able to utilize precise, well-segmented user data has already turned into a premium option.

 Correspondingly, mobile app publishers are currently facing a challenging task to develop and implement an efficient data strategy in order to get their users’ consent to the collection of their zero- and first-party data, in a privacy-first environment, for further use for advertising purposes.